Burlington County Names First Members to Minority and Equality Rights Task Force

 By Clyde Hughes | AC JosepH Media

 EDITOR’S NOTE: An earlier version of this story failed to identify a member of the Latino community in the Burlington County’s Minority and Equality Task Force.
-Miguel Williams is a member of the Latino community and has been updated.
+Miguel Williams is a member of the Latino community and the story has been appropriately updated.

 The task force was approved by the Burlington County Board of Chosen Freeholders back in June and Thursday’s announcement named the first 15 members.
 The task force will eventually have 25 members.